yuki24/pushing/README.md

 ### Deliver the Push Notifications

-Finally, actually send a push notification to the user.
+Finally, send a push notification to the user.
 You can call the `#deliver_now!` method to immediately send a notification, or the `#deliver_later!` method if you have ActiveJob set up.

 ```ruby
 TweetNotifier.new_direct_message(message_id, device_token.id).deliver_now!